Background and goals of the B-RAP group

 The first B-RAP survey was conducted in 2019 to learn more about the COLOSS members.
 See the linked PDF for an overview of the results.

-The second B-RAP survey about beekeepers’ sources of information is still ongoing.
-Results will be presented in 2021.
-The third B-RAP survey will start in 2021.
+The second B-RAP survey about beekeepers’ sources of information is ended and the data is being processed.
+Results will be presented in 2021/2022.
+The third B-RAP survey will start in 2022.

 Topics of recent B-RAP workshops